nagireddygv99/MyAssigns/README.md

 	    }
 	}while(choice !=4);

+# DataEntry.java
+It's is same as the above Emp one, but here again will be given choice to only to name and age, profession has to select before the entry of data.
+Firstly it will be giving the options like

+			1.Create
+                  	2.Display
+                  	3.RaiseSalary
+                  	4.Exit

+if you enter the option 1: it will be asking the profession like Clerk, Manager, Programmer, exit. here if the options 1 or 2 or 3 is selected user is asked to enter the name and age, if the same data is already existing, the record won't be stored again.
+Option 4 redirect to previous menu.

+			1.Clerk
+			2.Manager
+			3.Programmer
+			4.Exit

+If you enter option 2: it will display the existing records.
+If no records found it will display the same.
+Option 3: This is only to raise salary of employees all together.
+If no records found, the same will be displayed.
+Option 4: Terminates the process and ends the program.

+if any option, other than these four, will displays the invalid choice.

 # NameDecor.java
 Here your code will prints your name which will be taken as input, its as follow